-- Help the person get to know God by using Book 1. - Help the person make progress in the most important basics for growing as a Christian by using Book 2. - Help the person learn the benefits of having a strong marriage, family, and church by using Book 3.
+- Book 1 is a tool to help a person get to know God through the Bible. - Book 2 is a tool to help a person make progress in the most important basics for growing as a Christian. - Book 3 is a tool to help a person learn the benefits of having a strong marriage, family, and church.

-When you help another person grow in all these basics, you will not only benefit that person, but you will also help all those who have friendship with that person!
+When you help another person grow in all these basics, you will not only benefit that person, but you will also help all the future people that person helps!